More problems raised at Pentagon F-35 fighter review

 Lockheed officials say the program is making progress, but lawmakers, like the Pentagon, are unconvinced.

-The Pentagon’s director of testing and evaluation insists that more testing is needed before the Air Force and Marines start training pilots.
+The Pentagon’s director of testing and evaluation has also repeatedly underscored the need for more testing before the the Air Force and Marines start training pilots.

 Pentagon spokeswoman Cheryl Irwin declined comment on the closed-door meeting, except to say that it was aimed at providing a status update and no major decisions were made.